Frisco Divorce Attorneys

 In some Texas divorce cases, each spouse pays their divorce attorneys.
 In other divorce cases, one spouse must pay all or part of their ex’s attorney fees.
 The family law judge in Texas decides who pays divorce lawyer fees on a case-by-case basis.

 In some situations, a judge may require you and your spouse to undergo mediation, especially if your divorce involves children.
-Consider it if the court does not require you to go through mediation.
+If the court does not require you to go through mediation, you may still want to consider it.
 Mediation allows both parties to discuss their disagreements about the divorce with an impartial third party (or mediator) who can then help them come to an amicable agreement and thereby spare both parties from having to undergo a lengthy court proceeding.